Recovery hopes to underpin Wall Street, vaccine makers slide

 Retail sales in the euro zone beat expectations with a 2.7% rise in March as curbs on shoppers eased.
 “This bodes well for the months ahead when further restrictions can be expected to be lifted,” ING bank said.

-The STOXX (.STOXX) index of 600 European companies was flat, still near last month's record high.
-The MSCI's broadest gauge of world stocks, ACWI (.MIWD00000PUS), was up 0.18% at 700.98 points, about 10 points short of its record high, also set last month.
+The STOXX index of 600 European companies was flat, still near last month’s record high.
+The MSCI’s broadest gauge of world stocks, ACWI, was up 0.18% at 700.98 points, about 10 points short of its record high, also set last month.

 “I have seen nothing in this week’s price action to change my view that ultimately the economic prospects in the short to medium term look fairly positive, though events in India could derail any global recovery, particularly if COVID variants migrate out of India,” said Michael Hewson, chief market analyst at CMC Markets.